-I will be presenting my latest work on dialogue state tracking at the SLT workshop in Greece this December!
+I will present my latest work on dialogue state tracking at the DSTC7 workshop co-hosted with AAAI in Honolulu on January 27!

 April 2016, Service Award.
 Sidney Pacific Graduate Residence.